matn7/CS-Notes/src/main/java/basic_java/README.md

 Autoboxing is the automatic conversion that the Java compiler makes between the primitive types and their corresponding object wrapper classes.
 For example, converting an int to an Integer, double to a Double.
 If conversions goes the other way it is called unboxing.
-Auto boxing helps in saving memory by reusing already created wrapper objects.
+Autoboxing helps in saving memory by reusing already created wrapper objects.
 However wrapper classes created using new are not reused.

 Two wrapper objects created using new are not same object